Overview of Wbadmin commands

 Then, scroll down to the following parts and learn all instructions related to Wbadmin backup Windows Server 2012 and restore.

-Create Windows Server 2012 backup with Wbadmin
+Backup Windows Server 2012 using Wbadmin

 Example 1: To do a bare metal backup to E: drive with the following command: